The early years

-Over a decade ago we bought our first Nubian goats, a mother-daughter pair named Tiptoe and Tulip, to manage our mostly wooded acreage, devouring overgrown multiflora rose and Japanese honeysuckle.
-Now, our ever-expanding goatherd has moved a mile down the road to the family farm.
-Our goats spend their days grazing, browsing and roaming the farm's brushy slopes, underneath sunshine and in fresh air.
+In the late 1990s, we bought our first Nubian goats, a mother-daughter pair named Tiptoe and Tulip, to manage our mostly wooded acreage.
+They devoured overgrown multiflora rose and Japanese honeysuckle.
+Now, our goatherd has moved a 1/4-mile down the road to the Integration Acres farmstead.
+Over 60 goats spend their days grazing, browsing and roaming the farm's brushy slopes, underneath sunshine and in fresh air.

-In the summer of 2007, we became an Ohio licensed farmstead cheese operation and made our first batch of chèvre; two years later we added an aging room.
+In the summer of 2007, we became an Ohio-licensed farmstead cheese operation and made our first batch of chèvre; two years later we added an aging room.
 Today, Michelle makes a repertoire of cheeses that include:

 Smoky Goat - smoked chèvre rolled in salt, pepper and ground spicebush berries

-Griffin's Dream – a French style aged chèvre, pasteurized and soft-ripened for two weeks
+Griffin's Dream – French style aged chèvre, pasteurized and soft-ripened for 1-5 weeks

-Blue – a lightly salted and pasteurized aged for six weeks (limited production)
+Percy's Blue – pasteurized blue cheese aged for six weeks - 4 months (limited production)

 Integration Acres is dedicated to providing delicious, nutritious and out-of-the-ordinary products that come directly from the farms and hills of Southeastern Ohio.
 Your purchase is a vote for sustainable agriculture and the family farm – thank you!